 Which organisations and sectors should attend?

-No matter how large or small your organisation is, all organisations should consider preparing a GRI report.
-GRI reporting allows you to define your organisational risk, refine your business processes and better communicate your sustainability activities.
+No matter how large or small your organisation is, public, or private, all organisations should consider preparing a GRI report.
+GRI reporting allows you to refine your business processes and better communicate your sustainability activities.
 All sectors benefit from GRI reporting.
 Participants span the financial, minerals & mining, engineering, transport/logistics, aquaculture, events management, property development, utilities, pharmaceutical, paper products, FMCG, local and state governments, water boards, consultant, IT, retailers, wholesalers, education and not for profit sectors (building, business, aged care), sustainable tourism and more.

 The workshop runs for 16 hours (2 days)